Scalar (physics): Classical scalars

 An example of a scalar quantity is temperature: the temperature at a given point is a single number.
 Velocity, on the other hand, is a vector quantity.

-Other examples of scalar quantities in physics are mass, charge, volume, time, speed, pressure, and electric potential at a point inside a medium.
+Other examples of scalar quantities are mass, charge, volume, time, speed, pressure, and electric potential at a point inside a medium.
 The distance between two points in three-dimensional space is a scalar, but the direction from one of those points to the other is not, since describing a direction requires two physical quantities such as the angle on the horizontal plane and the angle away from that plane.
 Force cannot be described using a scalar, since force has both direction and magnitude; however, the magnitude of a force alone can be described with a scalar, for instance the gravitational force acting on a particle is not a scalar, but its magnitude is.
-The speed of an object is a scalar (e.g., 180 km/h), while its velocity is not (e.g. 108 km/h northward and 144 km/h westward).
+The speed of an object is a scalar (e.g., 180 km/h), while its velocity is not (e.g. a velocity of 180 km/h in a roughly northwest direction might consist of 108 km/h northward and 144 km/h westward).

 Some other examples of scalar quantities in Newtonian mechanics are electric charge and charge density.